British Wildlife of the Week

 So what caused all the confusion?
 For a start, most of the eels being studied seemed to be sexless; repeated dissections failed to reveal any gametes (sex cells).
 Secondly, although these eels spent a lot of time in the rivers of Western Europe, they eventually headed downstream and vanished before they could breed, seemingly without a trace.
 Several months later, young eels reappeared in these same rivers, swimming upstream from the sea, and there they remained until it was time for them to reproduce for themselves.

 Some fish, such as salmon, migrate from the sea into freshwater in order to spawn.
-This had been known for some time.
+This had been known for a long time.
 Some people, therefore, proposed that the European eel, unconventionally, did the reverse: it left freshwater and headed out into the open ocean to breed.
 It seemed like a sound suggestion – but there was no evidence to support it.
 No baby eel had ever been found in the sea.
 And no one knew where their breeding ground might be located.

 In 1904, Danish explorer and oceanographer Johannes Schmidt was commissioned to find the obscure origins of the eel.
 He was given a small ship and set off to trawl the Atlantic Ocean.
 His quest was to locate the smallest possible eel larva, which would, he logically thought, lead him to their place of birth.
 It took him almost 20 years to find out where they bred.